ismailabashidze/shekar-sokhan/layers/documentation/content/documentation/60.reference/1.base/card.md

 title: Hover shadow
 demo: '#examples/card/elevation-hover.vue'
 ---
-Cards can have a shadow on hover using the `elevated-hover` prop.
+Cards can have a shadow on hover using the `shadow="hover"` prop.
 ::

 :doc-component-meta{name="BaseCard"}